borisRadonic/ToolboxR/README.md

    12. **Wave Form Tracer**
       This utility classs can be used to trace selected signals in gnuplot format file.

+Here are some key aspects of the ToolboxR Fuzzy Control Blocks:

+   1. **Fuzzy set representation:** The library provides classes or data structures to define and represent fuzzy sets and their associated membership functions.
+      It supports the following types of membership functions: Singleton, Gaussian,Bell Shaped, Sigmoidal, Triangular, Trapezoidal, PI-shaped, S-shaped, Z-Shaped, Trapezoidal, Fuzzy-Small function, Fuzzy Large function  and Linear Sugeno membership function.

+   2. **Fuzzy rule-based systems**: The library supports the construction and execution of fuzzy rule-based systems.
+It should provide a way to define linguistic variables, fuzzy rules, and the corresponding fuzzy inference mechanism for mapping inputs to outputs.

+   3. **Membership function operations**: The library should offer a range of operations on fuzzy sets and membership functions, such as fuzzy set intersection, union, complement, scaling, and aggregation.
+These operations are essential for fuzzy logic computations and reasoning.

+   4. **Fuzzy inference methods**: The library should support various fuzzy inference methods, including Mamdani and Sugeno.
+It should provides functions and classes to perform fuzzy inference and compute the output values based on the input variables and fuzzy rule base.

+   5. **Defuzzification methods**: The library should include a variety of defuzzification methods to convert the fuzzy output into a crisp value or action.
+Common defuzzification methods include centroid, weighted average, and maximum membership.

+   6. **Fuzzy logic operators**: The library supports a range of fuzzy logic operators, such as fuzzy AND, fuzzy OR, fuzzy NOT, and some fuzzy implication operators.
+These operators are fundamental for fuzzy rule evaluation and inference.

+   8. **Import/Export utilities**: This library provides basic Import/Export utility classes which enable Import of MATLAB/Simulink Fuzzy Models (FIS File Format)

+By providing these features and functionalities, a ToolboxR could empower developers to easily implement and deploy fuzzy logic-based control systems for various applications, such as robotics, automation, process control, and decision support systems.

 ## Project Status